 The joy of sim racing is that these cars really do feel like their track counterparts, something I can attest to.
 Here’s an interesting video of how iRacing maps new vehicles:

 Of course the physics engine is running in iRacing’s software.
 The output of all of these physics calculations are communicated to Windows game devices (your wheel!) via DirectInput.
+For a fascinating insight into how iRacing deal with the problems associated with true simulated physics, check out this article by Dave Kremmer on the iRacing blog.

 Communicating with the outside world: digital signal processing, up sampling and filtering